 1. People Watch in the Jemaa el-Fnaa Square

 Jemaa el-Fnaa (also spelled Jemaa El Fna) is the name of the central square in the heart of Marrakech.
 It is absolutely buzzing with activity at all hours of every day.
-During the day you can get fresh-pressed juice or dried figs at one of the many street vendors and wander around watching people try their luck at street games.
+During the day, you can get fresh-pressed juice or dried figs at one of the many street vendors.
+You can also wander around watching people try their luck at street games.
 Don’t be surprised if someone tries to put a monkey on your shoulder for a fee.
-If you stop to look at any of the entertainers you’ll be expected to give a small tip (10 Dhs should suffice).
+If you stop to look at any of the entertainers, you’ll be expected to give a small tip (10 Dhs should suffice).

-At night the square is packed with people eating at the food stalls, watching the male belly dancers, or sitting on stools listening to the many musicians jamming out.
-This is a prime time for pickpockets so watch your belongings closely!
+At night the square is full with people eating at the food stalls, watching the male belly dancers, or sitting on stools listening to the many musicians jamming out.
+This is prime time for pickpockets so watch your belongings closely!

 The food stalls in Jemaa el-Fnaa offer fresh, fast, and cheap food in the middle of the bustling square!
 Beware that the touts trying to get you to sit at their stalls are incredibly aggressive and can be very rude.